fabris770-lang/serie-a-2025-26-sql-analysis/README.md

 Among midfielders with at least 10 appearances, who has the best goal+assist ratio per 90 minutes?

 Q3 — Under-23 talents underutilized
-Players born after 2002, more than 5 goals or assists, fewer than 20 starts.
+Players born after 2002, more than 5 goals or assists in fewer than 20 matches played.
 Who is playing little despite the numbers?

 Q4 — Penalty weight on Forwards' efficiency